 We will also use your personal data in the ways described in sections 6, 7 and 9 of this policy.

 fail to provide the data when requested, we may not be able to perform the contract we have or are trying

 to enter into with you (for example to provide you with our goods or services).
 In this case, we may have

-to cancel order you have placed with us, and we will notify you if this is the case at that
+to cancel any order you have placed with us, and we will notify you if this is the case at that time.

-In addition to the uses described in sections 2-3 above, where you have purchased our products
+In addition to the uses described in sections 2 and 3 above, where you have purchased our products

-to our mailing lists or newsletters, entered into any of our competitions or provided us with
+to our mailing lists or newsletters, or entered into any of our competitions or provided us with

-your details at networking events, we may use your personal data for our legitimate
+your details at networking events, we may use your personal data where you have given your consent

 be of interest.